muratakdag/React-Practice-Projects/README.md

-# React-Practice-Projects codes alongwith the IT bootcamp journey
+# React-Practice-Projects code alongwith the IT bootcamp journey